Revisiting Led Zeppelin’s Electrifying ‘BBC Sessions’

 BBC Sessions still faces some criticism for leaving off tracks (like the harmonica-boosted blues of "Sunshine Woman"), in addition to the edited performance of the lengthy "Whole Lotta Love" suite.
 In 2009, Page remarked to BBC Radio, "For those who were hearing it for the first time, there was a certain guitarist who was really wincing at the out-of-tune part, because the string had dropped and it was out of tune ...
 I was gyrating on the chair here wishing I could tune it up.
 Anyway it got tuned and it got back in, but I could hear then it was putting my playing off."

-But even with its controversial editing, BBC Sessions should be celebrated for what’s there — the greatest rock band ever in all their imperfect perfection.
+But even with its controversial editing, BBC Sessions should be celebrated for what's there -- the greatest rock band ever in all their imperfect perfection.
+In 2016, the album was expanded to include an extra disc of material.